Of course Jack Dorsey published Notes screenshots to Twitter

 Also today Dorsey took to Twitter to explain the internal path forward to both the world and his employees, and he required many more characters.

 So what did Dorsey do?
-He published a series of tweets describing the company’s internal reorganization… using screenshots from the Notes app on his iPhone.
+He published a series of tweets describing the company’s internal reorganization–using screenshots from the Notes app on his iPhone.
 Yes, Dorsey is telegraphing to the world his $34 billion company’s plan forward, the way Amy Schumer apologized for being racist in 2016.

 “I’ve been reflecting on a few things,” Dorsey begins in his Notes app dictation.
-He then dives into how he believes the company is once again functional and goes on to describe the new company structure… again, all via a series of Notes screenshots.
+He then dives into how he believes the company is once again functional and goes on to describe the new company structure . . . again, all via a series of Notes screenshots.
 He concludes the two-tweet-storm that contains seven screenshots by saying he’s going to have a Periscope with the team later today.
 I can only hope that during that meeting Dorsey uses doodles from his Moleskine held up to the camera in lieu of a PowerPoint presentation.

 Overall, this just shows how bizarre it is that the CEO of a leading technology company thought the best way to deliver important company news was by doing the bare minimum.
 This move is similar to when the CEO announced–also via a screenshot–that the company was thinking of upping the character count to 10,000.
 This didn’t happen, but it sure got people talking.
 People are likely talking again.